 Meetings held at Mestizo every other Thursday and are open to everyone!

-The Library Committee is also working on a web app to eventually replace the spreadsheet.
+The Political Education Committee is also working on a web app to eventually replace the spreadsheet.
 With the web app, all someone would need is the ISBN to list their materials on the library.

 U of U YDSA is a youth wing of the Democratic Socialists of America with the goal of advocating for socialism in a campus setting.
 You can find more information about our work nationally here.